-A certificate of insurance is a document that shows proof of insurance coverage.
-It provides key information about the insurance policy and is issued by the insurance company or broker.
+A certificate of insurance is a document that demonstrates proof of insurance coverage.
+It provides key information about an insurance policy and is issued by the insurance company or broker.
 A certificate of insurance is often used to prove a business or contractor has liability insurance and workers compensation to complete contract work.
-It may also be used to verify other insurance policy details, like home or auto insurance.
+It may also be used to verify other insurance policy details, like home or auto insurance coverage specifics.

 Key information provided by a certificate of insurance typically includes: